RdM7/ESP32-ESP8266-AC-Wattmeter-With-Mqtt-Wifi-/README.md

 - Any Current Coil

 ## Connections:
-- Solder 500R as Load Resistor between two terminals of Current Coil,
+- Solder 500R as Load Resistor between two terminals of Current Coil (First and Last, not middle),
 - Connect to ESP Analog Pin and To Ground.
 - With 22 PF Capacitor on Analog pin to Ground.